 A large kitchen that took up most of the ground floor was equipped with two sizeable ovens, which sent an irresistible smell all over the place.
-I tried hard to focus on the people and the photography to diverse my thoughts from the strudels, but it proved a lost battle.
-Against my normal routine I hadn’t had breakfast that morning, and my stomach was not at all happy with ‘digital food’.
-Fortunately, the bakers decided to have their morning coffee break.
-The family invited me for a nice cup of tea, which came with a plate full of heavenly strudel and a good-natured conversation.
+I tried hard to focus on the photography to diverse my thoughts from the strudels, but it proved a lost battle.
+I hadn’t had breakfast that morning and my stomach wouldn’t be happy with ‘digital food’.
+Fortunately, the bakers decided to have their morning coffee break at nine and I was invited for a nice cup of tea.
+It came with a plate full of heavenly strudel and a good-natured conversation.
 All my senses were utterly pleased, and my stomach more than satisfied.

-In the final stage of strudel making, the bakers lift the large cotton sheet the dough has rested so far, and they roll it in by pulling and moving the sheet simultaneously.
+Although the ground poppy seed strudel is by far the most popular, they also do other fillings like nuts, apples, curds as well as combinations of these, which are often enriched with cherries or other seasonal fruit.
+There’s a special filling for the wedding strudel that is in great demand too.In the final stage of strudel making, the bakers lift the large cotton sheet the dough has rested on and they roll it in by pulling and moving the sheet simultaneously.
 The long strudel is then divided into equal parts by a special measuring device designed and made by the father.
 After that, the strudels are transferred onto a baking tray, brushed with melted butter all over their tops, and baked.

 When they come out of the oven, they look like this:

 Or like this:Mouth-watering, isn’t it?
 Well, it’s no surprise that Detvian Strudel got a ‘Regional Product of Podpolanie’ award for the second consecutive year.
-It’s a highly respected label that honours quality, traditional production and the use of local labour, as well as regional resources and ingredients.
+It’s a highly respected label that honours quality, traditional production, as well as the use of local labour and ingredients.

-If you want to experience the strudel making yourself, just send me a message and I’ll try to arrange a visit for you.
+If you want to experience the strudel making yourself, just send me a message and I’ll try to arrange a visit for you: